 Contact a Master Gardener volunteer during operating hours:

 April to September, Mon - Fri, 10 a.m. - 2 p.m.

 March and October, M W F, 10 a.m. - 2 p.m.

 - Address: 535 S. Randall Road, St. Charles IL 60174

 Interested in volunteering?
 You do not need to be an experienced gardener to qualify.
 If you are looking for a way to give back and to grow your knowledge of horticulture, this may be the opportunity for you.

 Volunteers participate in extensive training sessions conducted by University of Illinois Extension specialists and educators in horticulture, insects, diseases, grasses, woody and herbaceous ornamentals, and fruits and vegetables.
 The Master Gardener program provides 60 hours of horticultural training in return for 60 hours of volunteer time.
 Half of the first 60 volunteer hours must be completed at the Master Gardener Help Desk, which is open to the public during the growing season

 Instruction: The Master Gardener curriculum is taught by University of Illinois Extension educators.
 Attendance at all Master Gardener training classes is required.
 The topics covered in the classes include: botany, soils, woody ornamentals, basic entomology, tree fruits and small fruits, herbaceous ornamentals, and insect and diseases of plants.
 Quizzes are given after each class and a final exam (all open book) at the end of the training.

-Training Dates: The fall 2019 class is full.
-The next training is tentatively scheduled for fall 2021.
+Training Dates: The next training is tentatively scheduled for fall 2021.
 Classes are held one day a week, for 10 weeks, from 8:45 am - 3:30 pm.